 What is Purchasing Power Parity (PPP)?

-The concept of Purchasing Power Parity (PPP) is required to make multilateral comparisons between the national incomes and living standards of different countries.
-Purchasing power refers to a basket of goods and services one can buy with a unit of currency.
-Thus, the PPP between two countries implies a unit of currency in one country will buy the same basket of goods and services in the other, taking into consideration price levels in both countries.
+The concept of Purchasing Power Parity (PPP) is a tool used to make multilateral comparisons between the national incomes and living standards of different countries.
+Purchasing power is measured by the price of a specified basket of goods and services.
+Thus, parity between two countries implies that a unit of currency in one country will buy the same basket of goods and services in the other, taking into consideration price levels in both countries.

-A PPP ratio measures deviation from the condition of PPP between two countries and represents the total number of the baskets of goods and services that a single unit of a country’s currency can buy in another country.
-Thus when PPP holds, this measure will be equal to unity.
+A PPP ratio measures deviation from the condition of parity between two countries and represents the total number of the baskets of goods and services that a single unit of a country’s currency can buy.

 Origin of Purchasing Power Parity

 The concept originated in the 16th century and was developed by Swedish economist Gustav Cassel in 1918.
-The concept is based on the “law of one price,” which says similar goods will cost the same in different markets when the prices are expressed in the same currency in the absence of transaction costs and other trade barriers.
+The concept is based on the “law of one price,” which states that similar goods will cost the same in different markets when the prices are expressed in the same currency (assuming the absence of transaction costs or trade barriers).

 Purchasing Power Parity and Exchange Rates

-Therefore, PPP ratios serve as real exchange rates and help in making more meaningful comparisons of living standards in different countries.
+PPP ratios help in making more meaningful comparisons of living standards in different countries.

 Uses of Purchasing Power Parity

-PPPs play a vital role and are preferred in the analyses carried out by policymakers, researchers and other private institutions, as they do not show major fluctuations in the short run.
-In the long run, PPPs somewhat indicate in which direction the exchange rate will move as the economy develops further.
+PPPs play a vital role and are preferred in the analyses carried out by policymakers, researchers, and private institutions, as they do not show major fluctuations in the short run.
+In the long run, PPPs somewhat indicate in which direction the exchange rate is expected to move as the economy develops further.